 I added fields to my database but don’t see them in Metabase

-Metabase may not sync all of your fields, as it only scans the first 200 documents in a collection to get a sample of the fields the collection contains.
-Since any document in a MongoDB collection can contain any number of fields, the only way to get 100% coverage of all fields would be to scan every single document in every single collection, which would put too much strain on your database (so we don’t do that).
+Metabase may not sync all of your fields.
+Since any document in a MongoDB collection can contain any number of fields, the only way to get 100% coverage of all fields would be to scan every single document in every single collection.
+The reason Metabase doesn’t do a full scan is because it would put too much strain on your database.

 See our troubleshooting guide for troubleshooting your connection.